 A. To be eligible for the 50% discount on your own property, your SFA must be classed as your ‘main residence’.
 Main residency has a legal definition and is dependent upon answers to questions, such as:

-Q. We have applied for the 50% discount on our own property, but the council insist that we are only entitled to 10%.
+Q. We have applied for the 50% discount on our own property, but the council insists we have to pay 100%.
 Is this correct?

 A. If your SFA is your ‘main residence’, and your own property is furnished so that it is capable of being used as a ‘second home’, then you should be entitled to the 50% discount.